ThiagoSchetini/archinstaller-guide/Bitcoin.md

     **or define core numbers to use**
     make -j16

-## Execute all the tests using the framework
+## Execute all the tests using the framework (and all cores from your cpu)

-    python test/functional/test_runner.py --coverage
+    python test/functional/test_runner.py -j $(nproc) --coverage

 You can execute a single test: